nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ## Introduction

 Restaurant-Information-Programme (R.I.P.) is a command line programme for restaurant owners to keep track of menus, staff information, and order management.

 R.I.P. features full and concise input validation through simple commands, thereby making R.I.P. a simple yet robust application for restaurant management.

+Its usage of simple inputs reduces required training and allows fast uptake, suitable for the environment of a restaurant.

 ## Quick Start